vsc55/ombi_sqlite_mysql/README.md

     > The example above will export the **"OmbiDatabase"** and **"SettingsDatabase"** databases to server **"192.168.0.100"** but to different databases on the same server, while the **"ExternalDatabase"** database will be sent to server **"192.168.1.200"**.

 5. Start ombi and wait for it to create the tables.
-6. We access the ombi website to finish generating the missing tables.
-ExternalDatabase tables are not created until they are first accessed.
+6. We access the ombi website to finish generating the missing tables. **ExternalDatabase tables are not created until they are first accessed.**
    > **No need to start the wizard, just access the web.**
 7. Stop ombi.
+   > **Don't stop ombi right after accessing the web as it takes a while to create all the tables.**

 [Go Up](#migration-procedure)

 ## 4. Data Migration

+When it comes to migrating the data, we have several different ways of doing it.
+We can export everything to a single database (step 4.1), to different databases or to different mysql servers (step 4.2).

 ### 4.1.
 Data Migration (*Single Database*)
 > For data migration we will need the file **"migration.json"** that contains the locations of the SQLite databases.